Optical communication-based identification for multi-UAV systems: theory and practice

-First, we note that Algorithm \ref{algorithm2} is less restrictive than Algorithm \ref{algorithm1}.
-This means that it will discard less sequences and, consequently under the same conditions, generate a set $\mathcal{X}^L$ with higher cardinality.
+Algorithm \ref{algorithm2} is less restrictive than Algorithm \ref{algorithm1}.
+It discards less sequences and, under the same conditions, generates a set $\mathcal{X}^L$ with higher cardinality.
 In other words, we require shorter sequence lengths $L$ to obtain the set $\mathcal{X}^L$ with a desired number of sequences.
 However, the bit duration $T_b$ when using the Manchester code is twice that of the \ac{NRZ} code.
-Thus, a more detailed comparison is required to determine which coding is more efficient for the visual-based identification system studied in this article.
-To fairly compare both codes, we note from Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} that $|f_M(\mathcal{S}^L, H_m)| |f(\mathcal{S}^L, 0.5,2,2,H_m)|$.
+To compare both codes fairly, we note from Algorithm \ref{algorithm1} and Algorithm \ref{algorithm2} that $\mid f_M(\mathcal{S}^L, H_m)\mid \mid f(\mathcal{S}^L, 0.5,2,2,H_m)\mid$.
 Using this equivalence, we generate various sets of binary sequences with Algorithms \ref{algorithm1} and \ref{algorithm2} for comparison.
 The result is shown in table \ref{tab:Manchester}.
-The left part of the table shows the results obtained by using Algorithm \ref{algorithm1} with the $\ac{NRZ}$ coding, where $N_{NRZ}$ is the number of obtained sequences and $LT_b/T$ is the normalized sequence duration.
+The left part of the table shows the results obtained by using Algorithm \ref{algorithm1} with the \ac{NRZ} coding, where $N_{\textrm{NRZ}}$ is the number of obtained sequences and $LT_b/T$ is the normalized sequence duration.
 On the right side of the table, we observe the same information for the sequences obtained using algorithm \ref{algorithm2} with the Manchester coding.

-By comparing the left and right parts of both tables, we note that for a given value of $N_{NRZ}$, the resulting sequence duration is always shorter than the duration for the corresponding value $N_{Man}$.
-Consequently, the \ac{NRZ} coding results in a shorter sequence duration than the Manchester coding and, consequently, allows for shorter identification times.
+We note that, for a given value of $N_{\textrm{NRZ}}$, the sequence duration is shorter.
+Thus, the \ac{NRZ} coding results in shorter sequence durations and consequently shorter identification times.

-Finally, as mentioned in the introduction, the strategy of using optical signals of different frequencies as done in previous versions of the UVDAR system \cite{UVDAR1,UVDAR2,UVDAR3,UVDAR4} is extremely inefficient.
-If we use this strategy, it can be demonstrated using the \ac{FFT} that we can only produce $L/2$ different sequences of length $L$.
-When we compare this to the results of table \ref{tab:Manchester}, it is clear how inefficient such a strategy is.
+Lastly, the use of optical signals of different frequencies as is done in \cite{UVDAR3,UVDAR4} is extremely inefficient.
+Using the \ac{FFT} we can demonstrate that with this strategy we can only produce $L/2$ different sequences of length $L$.